-Each domain has its own set of schemas, uniquely identified by a custom prefix (see About Custom Prefixes in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility).
-This set of schemas cannot be shared with any other domain (see Planning Your Schema Creation in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility).
-If there are multiple sets of schemas on your database, be sure to identify the schema prefix associated with the domain you are removing.
+Each domain has its own set of schemas, uniquely identified by a custom prefix.
+For more information about custom prefixes, see About Custom Prefixes in Creating Schemas with the Repository Creation Utility.
+This set of schemas cannot be shared with any other domain.
+For more information about creating schemas with the RCU, see Planning Your Schema Creation in Creating Schemas with the Repository Creation Utility.
+If there are multiple sets of schemas on your database, be sure to identify the schema prefix associated with the domain that you are removing.

-For schema removal steps, see Dropping Schemas in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility.
+For schema removal steps, see Dropping Schemas in Creating Schemas with the Repository Creation Utility.